Itineraries Map Guides Villages The Valley Info Plan Contact Us

 Open details →

-The Alcantara Valley is the natural hinge between Etna, Nebrodi and Peloritani mountains.
-The river rises in the Nebrodi near Floresta (Sicily's highest town at 1,275 m) and after about 52 km reaches the Ionian Sea at Capo Schisò (Giardini-Naxos).
+The Alcantara Valley is the natural hinge between Etna, the Nebrodi and the Peloritani.
+The river rises in the Nebrodi, near Floresta (Sicily's highest town, 1,275 m), and after about 52 km reaches the Ionian Sea at Capo Schisò, where, two and a half millennia ago, settlers from Chalcis founded Naxos, the first Greek colony in Sicily.

-The name Alcantara comes from the Arabic al-Qanṭara, meaning "the bridge," referring to an ancient crossing.
-The landscape blends lava gorges, citrus groves, Etna DOC vineyards and lava-stone villages.
+The name Alcantara comes from the Arabic al-Qanṭara, "the bridge", referring to a Roman bridge that once stood near the river's mouth.
+The landscape blends lava gorges carved by the river, citrus and hazelnut groves, Etna DOC vineyards on the volcano's northern slope, and medieval villages built in black lava stone.

 52 km